heapsource/fire/docs/specs/priest.v.1.0.md

 #priest.js Compiler 1.0
-Specification for JSONCode compiler.
+Specification for Priest compiler.
 ***

-priest.js is basically a set of special expressions embedded as 'keys' with the intention to manipulate and transform the document.
+priest.js is basically a set of special expressions embedded as 'keys' with the intention to manipulate and transform a JSON documents in memory, which turns to be a simple manipulation of javascript objects.

 ## Example 1: